UNDERGRADUATE RESEARCH PROGRAMS

 Creating Opportunities through Mentorship and Partnership Across Stem Cell Science (COMPASS)

-The objective of the UCLA COMPASS Training Program is to prepare a diverse group of undergraduate students for careers in regenerative medicine by combining hands-on research opportunities with foundational coursework in stem cell biology, and strategic and structured research and mentorship experiences.
-This program will afford students the opportunity to explore a variety of ways in which their research skills can be applied towards improving human health through career paths in stem cell research in the biosciences.
+The UCLA COMPASS Research Training Program is designed to prepare undergraduate students (both continuing UCLA students and transfer students) for careers in regenerative medicine with a commitment to addressing the workforce and healthcare needs of California’s varied demographics.
+By combining hands-on research opportunities with foundational coursework in stem cell biology, and strategic and structured research and mentorship experiences, this program provides students the opportunity to explore a variety of ways in which their research skills can be applied towards improving human health through career paths in stem cell research.
+COMPASS is a statewide initiative funded by the California Institute of Regenerative Medicine (CIRM).

 Biomedical Research Minor (BRM)